Quad Cities Investment Group LLC Sells 217 Shares of JPMorgan Equity Premium Income ETF (NYSEARCA:JEPI)

-Quad Cities Investment Group LLC lowered its stake in shares of JPMorgan Equity Premium Income ETF (NYSEARCA:JEPI – Free Report) by 5.6% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 3,673 shares of the company’s stock after selling 217 shares during the period.
-Quad Cities Investment Group LLC’s holdings in JPMorgan Equity Premium Income ETF were worth $202,000 as of its most recent filing with the Securities and Exchange Commission.
+Quad Cities Investment Group LLC reduced its holdings in JPMorgan Equity Premium Income ETF (NYSEARCA:JEPI – Free Report) by 5.6% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 3,673 shares of the company’s stock after selling 217 shares during the quarter.
+Quad Cities Investment Group LLC’s holdings in JPMorgan Equity Premium Income ETF were worth $202,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
-PNC Financial Services Group Inc. lifted its holdings in shares of JPMorgan Equity Premium Income ETF by 17.0% during the 2nd quarter.
-PNC Financial Services Group Inc. now owns 636,432 shares of the company’s stock valued at $35,214,000 after purchasing an additional 92,502 shares in the last quarter.
-MCIA Inc lifted its holdings in shares of JPMorgan Equity Premium Income ETF by 28.1% during the 3rd quarter.
-MCIA Inc now owns 21,540 shares of the company’s stock valued at $1,159,000 after purchasing an additional 4,729 shares in the last quarter.
-Tucker Asset Management LLC lifted its holdings in shares of JPMorgan Equity Premium Income ETF by 30.7% during the 3rd quarter.
-Tucker Asset Management LLC now owns 16,220 shares of the company’s stock valued at $869,000 after purchasing an additional 3,811 shares in the last quarter.
-Hamilton Wealth LLC bought a new position in shares of JPMorgan Equity Premium Income ETF during the 2nd quarter valued at about $563,000.
-Finally, Cary Street Partners Investment Advisory LLC lifted its holdings in shares of JPMorgan Equity Premium Income ETF by 17.2% during the 3rd quarter.
-Cary Street Partners Investment Advisory LLC now owns 450,497 shares of the company’s stock valued at $24,129,000 after purchasing an additional 66,157 shares in the last quarter.
+Other large investors have also recently made changes to their positions in the company.
+Perritt Capital Management Inc. purchased a new position in shares of JPMorgan Equity Premium Income ETF in the 2nd quarter valued at approximately $25,000.
+Family Management Corp purchased a new position in JPMorgan Equity Premium Income ETF during the first quarter valued at $25,000.
+Salem Investment Counselors Inc. purchased a new position in JPMorgan Equity Premium Income ETF during the fourth quarter valued at $27,000.
+Patriot Investment Management Group Inc. purchased a new position in JPMorgan Equity Premium Income ETF during the fourth quarter valued at $27,000.
+Finally, Janiczek Wealth Management LLC purchased a new position in JPMorgan Equity Premium Income ETF during the third quarter valued at $30,000.

 About JPMorgan Equity Premium Income ETF